IntelliTect/AspNetCore.TestHost.WindowsAuth/README.md

 ## Usage

+There are two main ways to use this library:
+1) Use the provided `TestServer` fixture that will add the required services yourself.
+2) Use your own fixture and build a `WebHostBuilder` and `TestServer` yourself.

+### Option 1 - Provided Builder & Fixture

 This project is designed to be used with `xunit`, but has no hard dependencies on it.
 The below example assumes `xunit` usage, but could easily be adapted for other test frameworks.

 In your test project: